Diet and obesity

-Diet plays an important role in the genesis of obesity.
+Diet, specifically the Western pattern diet, plays an important role in the genesis of obesity.
 Personal choices, food advertising, social customs and cultural influences, as well as food availability and pricing all play a role in determining what and how much an individual eats.

 Dietary energy supply

 The dietary energy supply is the food available for human consumption, usually expressed in kilocalories per person per day.
 It gives an overestimate of the total amount of food consumed as it reflects both food consumed and food wasted.
 The per capita dietary energy supply varies markedly between different regions and countries.
 It has also changed significantly over time.
 From the early 1970s to the late 1990s, the average calories available per person per day (the amount of food bought) has increased in all part of the world except Eastern Europe and parts of Africa.
 The United States had the highest availability with 3654 kilo calories per person in 1996.
 This increased further in 2002 to 3770.
 During the late 1990s, Europeans had 3394 kilo calories per person, in the developing areas of Asia there were 2648 kilo calories per person, and in sub-Sahara Africa people had 2176 kilo calories per person.